km-systems/chatcore/README.md

 ## Installation

-1. Download the latest version of ChatCore from github releases.
+1. Download the latest version of ChatCore from [github releases(https://github.com/km-systems/chatcore/releases/tag/0.0.1)
 2. Put the jar file in your plugins folder.
 3. Restart your server.
 4. Configure the plugin to your liking.